duncan-f/duncan-f.github.io/src/content/posts/hack-the-box-writeup-shoppy.md

 ![MatterMost](/images/shoppy/login.png)

 Now, we can use the credentials we found for the user _josh_ on that subdomain.
+We're in!
 And in the development section on the website we find an interesting disscution between josh and what appears to be a sysadmin **jaeger**.

 ![sysadmin](/images/shoppy/sysadmin.png)